avengers-p11/Documentation/OT MS Understanding/Attendance/Attendance Documentation/README.md

 # Purpose

-The Attendance REST API was developed to manage and streamline all attendance-related transactions.
+Attendance REST API is designed to simplify and automate attendance management processes.
+It provides an efficient and scalable solution for handling attendance-related transactions, ensuring accurate data storage, fast retrieval, and seamless integration with other systems.
+This API utilizes PostgreSQL for reliable database management, Redis for caching, and a Python-based tech stack for flexibility and performance, making it suitable for modern microservices architectures.

 # Pre-requisites